 - This law will apply retroactively.
 Existing force arbitration contracts are voidable, but prior cases completed through arbitration cannot be reopened in court.

 - H.R.
 4445 is not limited to workplace assault and harassment claims.
 According to the law, clients and customers can file a lawsuit.
-This is because most consumer relationships require a contract forcing the signer to arbitrate legal claims of sexual assault or harassment.
+This is because most consumer relationships require a contract, forcing the signer to arbitrate legal claims of sexual assault or harassment.

-The purpose of this law aims to empower victims to have their day in court and force companies to address sexual assault and harassment claims instead of pushing them under the rug.
+The purpose of this law is to empower victims to have their day in court and force companies to address sexual assault and harassment claims instead of pushing them under the rug.
 Essentially, the goal is transparency – instead of backroom agreements, companies will have to face the court.